zeekus/textfiles/pschism_build_document_with_spack.md

   build_jobs: 48

   # Overrides for spack build and staging areas to speed up builds
-  #   # by using a local directory instead of the EFS shared filesystem
+  #   # by using a local directory instead of the EFS shared filesystem.
+NOAA
   #
   build_stage: /tmp/spack-stack/cache/build_stage
   test_stage: /tmp/spack-stack/cache/test_stage